2DP3/vpap_lens/README.md

 There are varying use cases for such data - It's unfortunate that the data cannot be accessed via API or data dump (if you do find it please let us know!).

 ## How to use
 At the top of the file there is a list of zip codes.
 Plug in your zip code list there i.e. [22201, 22202, 22203].
-Running the program will loop through those zip codes on vpap dot org and return the donor data for those locations.
+Running the program (py vpap_lens.py) or (python vpap_lens.py) it will loop through those zip codes on vpap dot org and return the donor data for those locations.

-Each page will be saved as: zip_{zipcode}_page_{pagenumber}.txt The final overall output will be saved to: final_output.txt
+The final overall output will be saved to: final_output_csv.txt

+This can be opened in excel and other workbook programs.
+When opening, the data is TAB delimited.

+Output to the screen will update on the URL used, the growing dataset, and the final dataframe output from Pandas.

 ## Requirements
 - requests
 - lxml
+- pandas

 ## TODO
 Feel free to contribute / optimize / modify.
 Below are some things that need to be done: